john-azzaro/Study-React-Components/README.md

   }
 ```

-## Class components use the render method.
+## Class components MUST use the render method.
 React class components need a special method called "render".
 This is the only method required for react class components.
 The "render" method is similar to the "return" method in a functional component where you "return" JSX to define what the component will look like.
 The difference between render and return is how the props work for a class component compared to a functional component.
 In a functional component, props are a parameter.
 In a class component, the props are NOT parameters.
 Additionally, props are accessed via the self-referential *this*.
 ```JavaScript
   class MyClassComponent extends React.component {